Here’s the simian scoop.

-We anticipate building up to eight separate building structures (capacity of 100 monkeys) gradually over the next twenty years.
+We anticipate building up to five separate building structures (capacity of 100 monkeys) gradually over the next twenty years.

 We never want to reach our capacity, however, as we aim to place monkeys at species-appropriate monkey sanctuaries throughout the country when space is available.